PillowFishSticks/Kassie-MS4/TESTING.md

 - Check that the checkout success page loads all item and delivery information correctly.

 ### Testing undertaken on tablet and phone devices
-All steps below were repeated to test mobile and tablet specific elements on my Samsung phone and tablet, in both the firefox browser and samsung internet browser.

 All steps below were repeated to test mobile and tablet specific elements on iPhone 6, 7, 8, iPad, and iPad Pro.

+- Check that different page sections are stacked on top of one another.
-Responsive design was also tested in the Chrome Developer Tools device simulators on all options and orientations.
+- Responsive design was also tested in the Chrome Developer Tools device simulators on all options and orientations.
+- Check that all buttons, and other elements are the correct proportions and easily clickable with a finger.
+- No content is squashed or squeezed or disproportionate in size.
+- Confirm that all clicks and swipes operate as expected on touch screen.

 #### Elements on every page